rjorton/OIE2023/README.md

 **S1\_R1.fq**
 **S1\_R2.fq**

-The reference file that we will be using is located in the Refs folder (~/Richard/Refs):
+The reference file that we will be using is located in the Refs folder ~/Richard/Refs (whose relative path is ../Refs/):

 ```
 ls ../Refs
 ```

-You should see:
+You should see a file called:

 **sars2_ref.fasta**

 ## 1.1: Basic read statistics

-We will first use a tool called prinseq to count the number of reads in each file.
+We will first use a tool called [prinseq](https://prinseq.sourceforge.net) to count the number of reads in each file.
 As these are paired end reads, there should be one read from each read pair in each file – and hence the same number of reads in each file.
-We will also use prinseq to output statistics on the read lengths, but prinseq itself can do much much more.
+We will also use prinseq to output statistics on the read length (just to point out - prinseq itself can do much much more!):

 ```
 prinseq-lite.pl -stats_info -stats_len -fastq S1_R1.fq -fastq2 S1_R2.fq